First row (l-r): Rogelio Aguilar and Emily Hwang.

 Congratulations!
-We wish our Class of 2015 chemistry and joint chemistry and biology majors luck in the work force and at selected internships.
-We also wish luck to those entering graduate school at MIT, UC-Riverside, U-Tennessee (Knoxville), Caltech, Colorado School of Mines, Harvard, Carnegie Mellon, and at theTri-Institutional program.
+We wish our Class of 2020 chemistry and joint chemistry and biology majors luck in the workforce.
+We also wish luck to those entering graduate school at Stanford University, Caltech, and the University of California, Irvine.

-Discover some of the exciting and diverse career paths our chemistry and chembio alumni have followed.
+Discover some of the exciting and diverse career paths our chemistry and our joint chemistry and biology alumni have followed.

-Ann McDermott ’81 is the Esther Breslow Professor of Biological Chemistry at Columbia University, where she recently served as associate vice president for academic advising and science initiatives in the Arts and Sciences and currently serves as rising chair of the Educational Policy and Planning Committee of the Arts and Sciences.
+Ann McDermott ’81 is the Esther Breslow Professor of Biological Chemistry at Columbia University, where she recently served as associate vice president for academic advising and science initiatives in the Arts and Sciences and currently serves as a rising chair of the Educational Policy and Planning Committee of the Arts and Sciences.

-Tyrel McQueen ’04 is an associate professor of chemistry at The Johns Hopkins University with a joint appointment in the Department of Chemistry, the Department of Physics and Astronomy, and the Department of Materials Science and Engineering.
+Tyrel McQueen ’04 is a professor of chemistry at The Johns Hopkins University with a joint appointment in the Department of Chemistry, the Department of Physics and Astronomy, and the Department of Materials Science and Engineering.
 As a materials chemist, his focus is on the discovery of new phenomena through the design and synthesis of new materials.

 Eric Toberer ’02 is an assistant professor of physics at the Colorado School of Mines.
 His goal is to understand the relationship between material structure and properties to such accuracy that he can predict the properties of unexplored materials.

+An esteemed research scientist and a world-recognized leader in vaccine development, Andrew Lees ’75 founded Fina BioSolutions, a company committed to eliminating vaccine-preventable deaths of infants and children in emerging-market countries.
 Lees is also an associate professor of medicine at the University of Maryland’s School of Medicine in the Center for Vaccine Development.
 In addition, he is an associate professor in the Department of Medicine at the Uniformed Services University of the Health Sciences and an affiliate at the University of Maryland Bioprocessing Scale-Up Facility.